pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 ┣ 📜 pyproject.toml <- Configuration file for build system requirements and packaging-related metadata.
 ┣ 📜 README.md <- Overview, setup instructions, and usage details of the project.
 ┣ 📜 requirements-codequality.txt <- Requirements for code quality tools and libraries.
+┣ 📜 REQUIREMENTS.md <- Prerequisites for this project.
 ┣ 📜 requirements.txt <- General project dependencies.
 ```